CSU and the CARES Act

 To be eligible a student must have been eligible to participate in programs under Title IV of the Higher Education Act.
 Criteria included, but is not limited to: U.S. citizenship or eligible noncitizen, a valid Social Security number, registration with the Selective Service (if the student is male); and a high school diploma, GED, or completion of high school in approved homeschool setting.
 Students who were enrolled exclusively online as of March 13, 2020 were not eligible for an Emergency Financial Aid Grant.

-The total awards to students as of July 8, 2020 is $236,833 to 254 students.
+The cumulative total awards to students as of August 20, 2020 is $264,083 to 254 students.
 276 students were identified as potentially eligible, some of which required additional verification due to having not previously completed a FAFSA.

-Students can use this grant for expenses related to the disruption of campus operations due to coronavirus, such as food, housing, course materials, technology, health care and child care.
-Students are not required to provide Clarks Summit University with any information on how the grant was used.
+Students were informed in writing that they could use this grant for expenses related to the disruption of campus operations due to coronavirus, such as food, housing, course materials, technology, health care and child care.
+Students were informed that they were not required to provide Clarks Summit University with any information on how the grant was used.